Skip to main content

 The Interplay of Hormones and Neuroinflammation

-Age-related is increasingly understood as a process driven by chronic, low-grade inflammation, often termed “inflammaging.”
+Age-related cognitive decline is increasingly understood as a process driven by chronic, low-grade inflammation, often termed “inflammaging.”
 In the brain, this manifests as microglial activation and the release of pro-inflammatory cytokines, which can impair synaptic function and contribute to neuronal loss.
 Testosterone possesses potent anti-inflammatory properties.

 It has been shown to suppress the production of inflammatory mediators and modulate the activity of immune cells within the central nervous system.
-A decline in testosterone levels with age may, therefore, create a more permissive environment for to take hold.
+A decline in testosterone levels with age may, therefore, create a more permissive environment for neuroinflammation to take hold.

 From a systems-biology perspective, restoring optimal testosterone levels can be seen as an intervention aimed at recalibrating the neuro-immune axis.
 By dampening the inflammatory cascade, testosterone optimization may help to preserve the delicate microenvironment required for healthy neuronal function.